mildsunrise/redasm-abc/README.md

 Then run `redasm` to extract all its ABC blocks and disassemble them.
 Edit what you want, then run `redasm` again to apply the changes to the SWF.

-redasm-abc will create a directory for each disassembled ABC block.
+redasm-abc will create a directory for each disassembled ABC block (`block-0`, `block-1`, `block-2`) where its dissassembly lives.
-By default, the directories are named `block-0`, `block-1`, `block-2`, ...
-but you are free to *rename* them to your needs.
+You shouldn't rename the directories or modify the SWF externally.

 ## Tips

 Always keep a backup of the original SWF, even if you just want to disassemble it.
-After disassembling, add the files to version control (i.e. Git).
+Also read the [tips on RABCDAsm](https://github.com/cybershadow/rabcdasm#tips) itself.